Skip to content

 Best for: Companies with few competitors to track and/or those focused on revenue team enablement

-Crayon is a leading competitive intelligence platform focused on helping companies uncover revenue opportunities and identify new growth areas.
+Crayon is a competitive intelligence platform focused on helping companies uncover revenue opportunities and identify new growth areas.
 It’s designed for mid-market and enterprise teams looking to create sustainable advantages in their respective markets.

 Crayon collects content on a variety of companies from both online and offline sources and stores them in one place, easily accessible to users conducting competitive research.
-It uses advanced AI and machine learning (ML) functionality, flagging critical information and displaying actionable insights from millions of sources, saving time on research and analysis.
+It uses advanced AI and machine learning functionality, flagging critical information and displaying actionable insights from millions of sources, saving time on research and analysis.

 Companies in many industries — including retail, technology, finance, pharmaceutical, and software — use Crayon’s platform to keep up with market trends, drive better sales, and reduce customer churn.